-On a crystalline blue, blistering hot Saturday summer evening 22 years ago, my older sister was killed in a car accident on I-15.
+On a crystalline blue, blistering hot Saturday summer evening 22 years ago, my older sister was killed in an alcohol related car accident on I-15.
 She was on her way to Lagoon with some friends when the very young and very inexperienced driver came up on some traffic that had slowed down because of construction.

 Go figure.
 Construction on I-15 in the summer time?
 Some things never change.